wala/graph4code/docs/load_graph.md

+## Machine Requirements

+ We run graph4code on an Intel VM with 64 cores, 512GB of RAM and 2TB of disk.

 ## Loading Graph4Code<a name="loading"></a>

 This script downloads and loads Graph4Code quad files in Apache Jena.
 The following scripts are tested on Linux Ubuntu with Java (openjdk version "1.8.0_252") and Ruby "ruby 2.3.1p112" installed.